madhurayerawar/Serverless-API/README.md

 6. Click "Create function"
   ![image](https://github.com/user-attachments/assets/f784a54b-5f06-4c01-b1df-b33a99b7e3cd)

-7. Click on the Lambda function and add below code to it
+7. Click on the Lambda function and replace the boilerplate coding with below code
    ```
    from __future__ import print_function

    import boto3
    import json

      print('Loading function')
     def lambda_handler(event, context):
-    '''Provide an event that contains the following keys:
+    #Provide an event that contains the following keys:

-      - operation: one of the operations in the operations dict below
+    #  - operation: one of the operations in the operations dict below
-      - tableName: required for operations that interact with DynamoDB
+    #  - tableName: required for operations that interact with DynamoDB
-      - payload: a parameter to pass to the operation being performed
+    #  - payload: a parameter to pass to the operation being performed
-    '''

     #print("Received event: " + json.dumps(event, indent=2))

     operation = event['operation']